phdd/diplom/document.md

   The OPC-UA Ignition module is an OPC server that supports modular drivers for PLCs and other devices and network connections.
 It is the first 100% native Java OPC UA stack.[14]
 The OPC-UA module includes a Quick Client that allows users to read and write PLC register values via an AJAX web page hosted on the Ignition Gateway.
   Current drivers include A-B Suite, ModbusTCP, Siemens Ethernet, and Simple TCP/UDP, allowing users to connect to a multitude of devices such as PLCs, solar cells, lights, generators, flow meters, bar code scanners, etc.
   Inductive Automation offers the Ignition OPC-UA server for free.
 The required license must be obtained through the company web site or by direct contact.

+### Vertikale Integration

+* Externe Systeme?
+* OPC UA Proxy für SOAP+HTTP im Module nach Moctezuma

+> Specifications like Device Profile for
+> Web Services (DPWS, @Moctezuma2012) and OPC Unified Architecture (OPC UA, @Windmann2015)
+> are the most suitable solutions for implementing a Service
+> Oriented Architecture (SOA) on the shop-floor level
+> which includes eventing mechanisms
+> -- @Izaguirre2011

+> Unlike web services, OPC UA is currently integrated in a large number of PLCs on the market. (vgl.
+OPC-UA Ignition Module, Gegenargument SOA TODO)
+> The IEC standardization commission recommends OPC UA as a standard for the implementation
+> of a smart factory [23].
+For this reason, OPC UA is used as server standard for NGDs.
+> However, OPC UA does not allow real-time transmission, which is why a real-time
+> communication channel must still exist.
+> -- @Hammerstingl2015

+@Windmann2015 vs. @Moctezuma2012:

+* vertikale Integration mit WS (BPEL etc. mgl.), wegen Verbreitung unter ERP/highlevel Services => bereits von OPC UA unterstützt, aber ungeeignet für Einplatinencomputer (vgl. @sec:transportprotokolle)

+Der digitale Zwilling auf der Cyber-Ebene (@Lee2015) besitzt einen Proxy zur Umwandlung des binärem UA-Protokolls in einen UA-Webservice.

+Time-Machine @Lee2015

 ### Cyber-physische Rückkopplung